nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/installing-nopcommerce/installing-on-linux.md

 **Now everything is ready, you can proceed to install and configure the store**

-## 4. Troubleshooting
+## Troubleshooting

 ### Gdip

-*If you have a problem with loading images in the RichText Box (The type initializer for 'Gdip' threw an exception) just install the libgdiplus library*
+*If you have a problem with loading images in the RichText Box (The type initializer for 'Gdip' threw an exception) just install the libgdiplus library*:

 *`sudo apt-get install libgdiplus`*

 ### SSL

-*If you want to use SSL on your site don't forget set to `true` the `UseHttpXForwardedProto` setting in the **appsettings.json** file*
+*If you want to use SSL on your site don't forget set to `true` the `UseHttpXForwardedProto` setting in the **appsettings.json** file*.